-As an original narrative, the key to success was to introduce and create intrigue around the characters and story using the theme of urban myths and legends.
+As an original narrative, the key to success to this film family marketing campaign was to introduce and create intrigue around the characters and story using the theme of urban myths and legends.

 Due for release in autumn half term, a competitive time of year for kid’s film launches.